emberjs/data/guides/manual/1-overview.md

 const result = await request;
 ```

 You may be thinking "what is store and where did that come from"?
-The [store]() helps us manage our data and
+The [store]() helps us to manage our data and cache responses.
-caches requests.
 The store is something that you will configure for your application.
-Our component usage above
-is also using our application's store, a detail we will explore further in later sections.
+Our component usage above is also using our application's store, a detail we will explore further in later sections.

-The [cache](https://github.com/emberjs/data/blob/main/packages/core-types/src/cache.ts) used by the store is customizable if using an app-specific cache format would work better for the demands of your API.
+If using an app-specific cache format would work better for the demands of your API, the [cache](https://github.com/emberjs/data/blob/main/packages/core-types/src/cache.ts) the store should use is customizable:

 ```ts
 import Store from '@ember-data/store';